-The Permobil Foundation

-The Permobil Foundation in the United States offers valuable support and assistance through product donations, partnerships with disability organizations, college scholarships and volunteer initiatives in local communities.

-Since launching in the US in 2017, the Permobil Foundation has assisted almost 4,000 individuals with their mobility needs.

-In 2022, we supported over 1,000 people through the donation of 18 wheelchairs, 991 seat elevators, 191 other wheelchair parts, and eight SmartDrives.

-Additionally, this year's scholarship program awarded six college scholarships to wheelchair users and the Foundation supported 182 disability non-profit organizations.

-The Foundation fundraised, ran wheelchair clinics and offered free wheelchair servicing, as well as engaging with Permobil employees to volunteer at non-profit organizations events.
-One highlight was when 400 Permobil employees participated in the ALS Association's flagship event Walk to Defeat fundraiser.

-Miriam Blanco 32 Sustainability

-Responsible sourcing

-- 98% of supply chain spend to have endorsed our Supplier Code of Conduct

-- 100% of high-risk suppliers screened

-- · 20% of medium-risk suppliers screened

-- 87% directly signed the Supplier Code of Conduct, and an additional 13% accepted it indirectly via our Terms & Conditions (2021: 89% and 9%) - 85% of high-risk suppliers screened (2021: 89%) - 20% of medium-risk suppliers screened (2021: 18%)

-We believe in empowering our suppliers to stand alongside us as ambassadors for social responsibility.
+Responsible sourcing TARGET - · 98% of supply chain spend to have endorsed our Supplier Code of Conduct - 100% of high-risk suppliers screened - · 20% of medium-risk suppliers screened PERFORMANCE - · 87% directly signed the Supplier Code of Conduct, and an additional 13% accepted it indirectly via our Terms & Conditions (2021: 89% and 9%) - 85% of high-risk suppliers screened (2021: 89%) - · 20% of medium-risk suppliers screened (2021: 18%) Our approach We believe in empowering our suppliers to stand alongside us as ambassadors for social responsibility.
 We see every supplier as a partner, with whom we want to build strong, positive relationships - so that we can work together to do what is right for society.
 Permobil has a robust framework for ensuring a high standard of responsible sourcing at every stage of our supply chain.
 Firstly, we have a Code of Conduct which must be signed by all new suppliers.
 This covers areas such as diversity and anti-discrimination, human rights, relationships with customers, anti-bribery and corruption.
 It also demands transparency around conflict minerals to improve our material sourcing processes.
 All our suppliers must be able to show us that they operate in line with International Labour Organization standards.
 We never work with sanctions list countries.
 We screen high- and medium-risk suppliers to assess their risk for sustainability.
 These might be suppliers from countries with a high risk of corruption or those who supply materials with a high environmental impact, such as metal or chemicals.
 We ask all suppliers to complete a self-assessment every three years and we work closely with any suppliers to take corrective actions.
 Environmental factors are highly important to us when it comes to suppler relations.
 We put great emphasis on ensuring that all our partners have (or are working towards) the highest environmental and sustainability standards and regulations.

-We continued our work to drive responsible sourcing, and increased the percentage of our supplier spend that has signed our Supplier Code of Conduct or Terms and Conditions to 100%.
+What we did in 2022 We continued our work to drive responsible sourcing, and increased the percentage of our supplier spend that has signed our Supplier Code of Conduct or Terms and Conditions to 100%.
 During 2022, we onboarded many new suppliers due to acquisitions made in 2021 and early 2022.
 This is reflected in the result of our supplier screening.

-During the year, we exploited different solutions to work with more granular data for our indirect (Scope 3) emissions in our value chain of suppliers and this work will continue during 2023.
-(See previous section- Environmental impact - for explanation of Scope 3)

-For 2023, we will update our responsible sourcing program and continue our work with more granular Scope 3 data to be able to better improve our footprint.
+During the year, we explo1red different solutions to work with more granular data for our indirect (Scope 3) emissions in our value chain of suppliers and this work will continue during 2023.
+(See previous section-Environmental impact - for explanation of Scope 3) Our plans for 2023 For 2023, we will update our responsible sourcing program and continue our work with more granular Scope 3 data to be able to better improve our footprint.
 This will require us to work actively with our suppliers throughout the value chain.
 Supplier screening will continue to assess sustainability performance and ask them to commit to our Supplier Code of Conduct.

-Case study: Grass Roots Greening
+Case study:

-A positive impact can also be made through local initiatives.
+Grass Roots Greening A positive impact can also be made through local initiatives.
 Through our local initiatives we are embedding a sustainability mindset and culture into Permobil.
 Permobil teams in the Asia Pacific region have embraced the sustainability commitment by launching localized initiatives to be better.
 The employee led initiatives secured high engagement rates and empowered teams to work handson with the focus areas.